Arjav1512/MExp_/COMMERCE_IMPLEMENTATION_REPORT.md

   fail an otherwise-valid order, and it is skipped on idempotent replays so a customer isn't emailed twice.

+## 6b.
+Product data synced to the real Amazon listing

+The purchasable product now mirrors the live Amazon SKU (ASIN B0H6C1FYSR): "Plain Phool Makhana", 250 g (pack of 1), ₹390 against a ₹499 MRP (22% off, ₹156 per 100 g), single makhana ingredient, full per-100 g nutrition, plus specifications, claims, how-to-use and an FAQ.
+The product page was rebuilt to Amazon-level information completeness but kept entirely in the Makhana Express visual language — it does not look like Amazon.
+Amazon's star rating and reviews are deliberately excluded (no fabricated social proof, and none placed in structured data).
+Full detail and sourcing are in `AMAZON_PRODUCT_SOURCE.md` and `PRODUCT_COMMERCE_GAP_REPORT.md`.
+All order pricing is still computed server-side; the displayed price/MRP are facts, not the charged amount.

 ## 7. Known intentional advisor findings

 `get_advisors (security)` reports four items, all expected by design: